-It’s 2020, the age of digital photos.
-Everyone with a phone effectively has a camera within reach, and photo enthusiasts have DSLR’s or better.
-On top of that people have a plethora of other image-capturing devices like drones, tablets, GoPros, and webcams.
+It’s 2021, the year of the photo.
+Everyone with a phone effectively has a camera within reach, and photo enthusiasts have a DSLR or better.
+The market is flooded with a host of other image-capturing devices like drones, tablets, GoPros, nannycams, and webcams.
 With all of this technology at our fingertips, we’re capable of taking a lot of photos.
-So the photo-enthusiasts at Mylio wondered, “How many photos will be taken this year?
+So at Mylio, we wondered, “How many photos will be taken this year?
 And how will we store them all?”

-To begin answering these questions, we got in touch with our friends at Keypoint Intelligence.
+To answer these questions, we got in touch with our friends at Keypoint Intelligence.
 They’re interested in photos as well, and they had some fascinating data for us.
-Turns out, humanity will take 1,436,300,000,000 photos in 2020… that’s over 1.4 trillion.
+For instance, they told us humanity will take 1,440,000,000,000 photos in 2021… that’s over 1.4 trillion.
 At first glance, that seems like a staggering number.
 And in some ways it is.

-For example, if you took one photo every second, it would take you over 45,544 years to snap the number of photos humans will take in 2020 (and your finger might be a little sore).
-If you had 1.4 trillion kids standing on each other’s shoulders, they would extend well past Saturn.
-But if you divide that number by the population of Earth (7.75 billion people), you’ll see that each person averages only 185 pictures each.
+For example, if you took one photo every second, it would take you over 45,662 years to snap the number of photos humans will take in 2021 (and your finger might be a little sore).
+If you had 1.44 trillion kids standing on each other’s shoulders, they would extend well past Saturn.
+But if you divide that number by the current population of Earth (approximately 7.87 billion people), you’ll see that each person averages only 183 photos each.
 Now of course babies won’t be taking any photos – though an adorable percentage of those pictures will be of babies – but it still puts the number in perspective.

-Keypoint Intelligence has also projected forward a few years, and one of the trends is quite incredible:
+Keypoint Intelligence has also projected forward to next year, and the projected growth is quite incredible:

 Projected number of photos taken per year: